apache/spark/docs/streaming-programming-guide.md

 As shown in the figure, every time the window *slides* over a source DStream, the source RDDs that fall within the window are combined and operated upon to produce the RDDs of the windowed DStream.
 In this specific case, the operation is applied over last 3 time units of data, and slides by 2 time units.
-This shows that any window-based operation needs to specify two parameters.
+This shows that any window operation needs to specify two parameters.

  * <i>window length</i> - The duration of the window (3 in the figure)
- * <i>slide interval</i> - The interval at which the window-based operation is performed (2 in
+ * <i>sliding interval</i> - The interval at which the window operation is performed (2 in
  the figure).

 These two parameters must be multiples of the batch interval of the source DStream (1 in the